Keep Clutter Off the Top of Your Dryer

-Few people really consider whether or not they are using their dryer properly.
+Few people really consider whether or not they are using their gas dryer or electric dryer properly.
 After all, it should be pretty self-evident, right?
 Make sure the lint trap is clear, then toss your clothes in and turn it on.
 However, you'd be surprised at how many mistakes people make when using their dryer, mistakes that could result in a possible safety risk.
 For example, many people place their clothes on top of the dryer, which is a fire hazard.

 Putting Clothes on Top of the Dryer is a Fire Hazard